-(43) The Muslims also ascribe to him an algebraic work, in which quadratic equations were perhaps dealt with.
+The Muslims also ascribe to him an algebraic work, in which quadratic equations were perhaps dealt with.

 This seems to be a reference to what is found in al-Nadīm's Fihrist [ed. trans.
-Suter 1892: 22, 39] - that Hipparchos wrote a book about algebra, and that Abū'l
+Suter 1892: 22, 39] - that Hipparchos wrote a book about algebra, and that Abū'l Wafa' made a commentary to it provided with geometric demonstrations.

-- Wafa^{} made a commentary to it provided with geometric demonstrations.25 Finally, on p.
-45, Diophantos is spoken about: - (44) Completely different is the most significant arithmetical work of Diophantos of Alexandria (c.
-250 ad), who contrary to Greek manner took up and continued Egyptian-Babylonian tradition.
+Finally, on p.
+45, Diophantos is spoken about:

+<44> Completely different is the most significant arithmetical work of Diophantos of Alexandria (c.
+250 ad), who contrary to Greek manner took up and continued Egyptian-Babylonian traditions.

 So, like Struik, Hofmann distances himself indirectly from the idea that the techniques of Elements II and VI should be geometric translations of Babylonian results (such translation being "contrary to Greek manner"/in ungriechischer Weise).
-While Struik may not have known about the thesis in 1948 (but in 1967 he certainly knew), Hofmann had read van der Waerden's Ontwakende Wetenschap.
-He refers to [Zeuthen 1886] in his bibliographic notes, but like everybody else since Neugebauer (Thureau-Dangin excepted) he ignores Zeuthen explanation of what he meant by a "geometric algebra".
-At least neither he nor Struik claim to follow Zeuthen.
+While Struik may not have known about the thesis in 1948 (but in 1967 he certainly knew), Hofmann is familiar with van der Waerden's Ontwakende Wetenschap.
+He refers to [Zeuthen 1886] in his bibliographic notes, but like everybody else since